-Since so much of communication is conveyed through body language it’s essential that Sales Professional no how to interpret it.
+Since so much of communication is conveyed through body language it’s essential that Sales Professionals know how to interpret it.
 You will learn how to interpret all types of body language as well as how to communicate through body language.
 You will learn the “do’s and don’ts” and leave with a summary of 60 different body language types!
 Studies show that as much as 55% of communication is through body language and this workshop shows you how to unlock this silent form of communication so you can be more successful in sales.

 When it comes to the buyer/seller relationship, games and power plays put people in situations where everybody loses.
 A good sales relationship is based on the assumption that both the seller and the prospect have an interest in doing things for each other.
 Part of gutsy selling is to understand that the salesperson has rights.
 And if he has a product or service that is beneficial to the prospect, he has to face the individual on an adult-to-adult basis.
 To do this, it is critical to understand how to spot and avoid Games and Power Plays.

 Neuro-linguistic programming is an approach to communication and personal development based on psychology.
 In Sandler, we apply this to the sales process by looking at how body language, tonality, and spoken words affect relationships with prospects and clients.
 With non-verbal communication making up the majority of how we present ourselves, how do we adjust our selling attitudes, techniques and behaviors to make sure we close the sale?